citusdata/citus_docs/tutorials/tut-hash-distribution.rst

 editors.
 The real percentage is a lot higher, since "bot" is a user-settable flag which many bots neglect to set.

-That's all for now.
 This script showed a data layout which many Citus users choose.
 One table stored a stream of events while another table stored some aggregations of those events and made queries over them quick.

-We hope you enjoyed working through our tutorials.
-Once you're ready to stop the cluster run these commands:
+That's all for now.
+To learn more about Citus continue to the :doc:`next tutorial <./tut-timeseries>`, or, if you're done with the cluster, run this to stop the worker and master:

 ::